paulathejennifer/Imbuto-Documentation/product-overview.md

 - Enhances transparency and communication between farmers and cooperatives
 - Reduces payment delays and errors
 - Provides insights through data visualization to boost productivity

+For more information on our platform follow the [How-To Guides](./how-to-guide.md).